 Gaucher disease type 1 is a rare, progressive condition with many differentsymptoms.
-However, it can be appropriately managed.
+However, it can be managed appropriately.

 When the diagnosis is missed, a patient with Gaucher disease type 1 may experience delays for up to 10 years.
-Gaucher disease is progressive and over time may lead to:
+Gaucher disease type 1 is progressive and over time may lead to:

 Bone pain, death of bone tissue (avascular necrosis), loss of bone mass and bone weakness (osteopenia and osteoporosis), and fractures